EnigmaCurry/d.rymcg.tech/AWS.md

 You can use [AWS](https://aws.amazon.com/ec2/) to host a docker server online.

-## Create an elastic IP address

-Create an elastic IP address for your EC2 instance, so that you can keep the same IP address, even if you need to destroy and recreate your EC2 instance:

- * Login to the AWS console.
- * Go to the EC2 dashboard.
- * Under `Network & Security`, click `Elastic IPs`.
- * Click the `Allocate Elastic IP address` button.
- * Use the default settings, and click `Allocate`.

 ## Create SSH keypair

 On your workstation, create a new keypair named after your deployment: